anseki/grunt-gnirts/README.md

 }
 ```

-## More Informations
+## More Information

-See [gnirts](https://github.com/anseki/gnirts) for the usage of the directive and more informations.
+See [gnirts](https://github.com/anseki/gnirts) for the usage of the directive and more information.

 ## Getting Started